truenas/middleware/docs/userguide/freenas_storage.rst

 If the ZFS pool is encrypted, additional steps are needed when replacing a failed drive.

 First, make sure that a passphrase has been set using the instructions in :ref:`Encryption` **before** attempting to replace the failed drive.
 Then, follow the steps 1 and 2 as described above.
-During step 3, you will be prompted to input the passphrase for the pool.
+During step 3, you will be prompted to input and confirm the passphrase for the pool.
+Enter this information then click the "Replace Disk" button.
 Wait until the resilvering is complete.

 Next, restore the encryption keys to the pool.
 **If the following additional steps are not performed before the next reboot, you may lose access to the pool permanently.**